 - Tuna salad made with mayo on whole-grain bread or crackers

-- Turkey sandwich on whole-wheat bread or wrap with hummus and veggies
+- Turkey sandwich on whole-wheat bread or wrap with hummus and vegetables

-- Chicken breast or fish fillet with brown rice and steamed broccoli
+- Chicken breast or fish filet with brown rice and steamed broccoli

 - Salad topped with shrimp, artichoke hearts, and pine nuts

 Snacking can help a runner meet their nutritional requirements and maintain a healthy weight.
 However, snacks should not consist of too many high-fat processed foods or sweets as these may impede running performance.

 Here are some good examples of healthy snacks that can keep your energy up and cravings down:

 - Cherry tomatoes or radishes with cream cheese (make it more interesting by adding different herbs such as basil, mint, cilantro, dill)